cakephp/docs/en/core-helpers/html.rst

         </a>

     .. php:method:: link(string $title, mixed $url = null, array $options = array(), string $confirmMessage = false)

+    :param string $title: The text to display as the body of the link.
+    :param mixed $url: Either the string location, or a :term:`routing array`.
+    :param array $options: An array of :term:`html attributes`.

     General purpose method for creating HTML links.
 Use ``$options`` to specify attributes for the element and whether or not the